 4. Passive House Certification

-A green construction certification scheme called Passive House Certification puts an emphasis on energy efficiency and lowering a structure’s carbon impact.
+A sustainable building certification scheme called Passive House Certification puts an emphasis on energy efficiency and lowering a structure’s carbon impact.
 Strict energy performance requirements, such as a maximum yearly heating and cooling demand, a maximum air leakage rate, and a maximum primary energy demand, must be met by buildings before they can be certified.
 Globally recognized and growing in popularity in the US as more architects and builders strive to design energy-efficient structures is the Passive House Certification.

 5. Green Globes Certification